czbiohub-sf/yogo/docs/README.md

 # YOGO Docs

 Documentation for YOGO.
-If you want documentation in a specific area, [let me know](https://github.com/czbiohub-sf/yogo/issues/new)!
+If you want documentation in a specific area, [let us know](https://github.com/czbiohub-sf/yogo/issues/new)!

 - [recipes.md](recipes.md) has the basics of using YOGO in your own code
 - [cli.md](cli.md) is a short guide on how to use YOGO from the command line (via `yogo`)